jimmykurian/Reactivities/client-app/docs/app/features/activities/dashboard/ActivityListItem/functions/default.md

 This component uses the Semantic UI React library to create a styled item layout for displaying individual activity details such as title, date, description, city, and venue.
-It includes buttons for viewing and deleting the activity.
-The deletion process is handled by the `handleActivityDelete` function which interacts with the MobX store's deleteActivity function.
+It includes buttons for viewing the activity.
+The component is designed to integrate with the MobX store for managing activity data and state.

 ## Example